Microscope Crew

 Used of Compound Microscopes

-Compound microscopes are widely used in schools and research labs to study biological and microbiological specimens which are not visible to the naked eye.
-Researchers can observe tissue, cells, and also organelles such as mitochondria and nuclei with a kind of microscopes of high magnification up to 1000x.
+Compound microscopes are widely used in schools and research labs to study biological and microbiological specimens that are not visible to the naked eye.
+Researchers can observe tissue, cells, and organelles such as mitochondria and nuclei with a kind of microscopes of high magnification up to 1000x.

 Types of Compound Microscope